Alles nur nach Gottes Willen, BWV 72

-Alles nur nach Gottes Willen (Everything according to God's will alone), BWV 72, is a church cantata by Johann Sebastian Bach.
+Alles nur nach Gottes Willen, BWV 72, is a church cantata by Johann Sebastian Bach.
 He composed it in Leipzig in 1726 for the third Sunday after Epiphany and first performed it on 27 January 1726.
-Bach used the opening chorus for the Gloria of his Missa in G minor, BWV 235.
+It is part of his third cantata cycle and concluded the Christmas season.
+Bach later used the opening chorus for the Gloria of his Missa in G minor, BWV 235.

+Bach composed the cantata in his third year as Thomaskantor, setting a libretto which Salomon Franck, his librettist at the ducal court in Weimar, had published in 1715.
+It is structured in six movements, an opening chorus, two pairs of recitative and aria, and a closing chorale, taken from "Was mein Gott will, das g'scheh allzeit", published by Albert, Duke of Prussia in 1547.
+The cantata is scored for three soloists, a four-part choir (SATB), and a Baroque instrumental ensemble of two oboes, strings and basso continuo.

 History and text

-Bach composed Alles nur nach Gottes Willen in his third cantata cycle for the Third Sunday after Epiphany.
-The prescribed readings for the Sunday were taken from the Epistle to the Romans, rules for life, and from the Gospel of Matthew, the healing of a leper.
-The cantata text was written by Salomon Franck, who was Bach's librettist when they both worked for the ducal court in Weimar.
-Franck published it in Evangelisches Andachts-Opffer in 1715, whereas Bach composed the music much later.
+Bach composed Alles nur nach Gottes Willen in his third year as Thomaskantor (director of church music) in Leipzig for the Third Sunday after Epiphany.
+The prescribed readings for the Sunday were from the Epistle to the Romans, rules for living, and from the Gospel of Matthew, the healing of a leper.

+The cantata text was written by Salomon Franck, who was Bach's librettist during their time at the ducal court in Weimar.
+Franck published it in Evangelisches Andachts-Opffer in 1715, but Bach composed the music much later.
+Ulrich Leisinger, who edited the work for Carus, argues that if Bach had already composed it in Weimar, he might have used it in his first year in Leipzig, but he wrote a new cantata for the occasion then, Herr, wie du willt, so schicks mit mir, BWV 73.
+Bach had turned to older texts for the complete Christmas and Epiphany season of 1725/26, beginning with Unser Mund sei voll Lachens, BWV 110, for Christmas Day setting a text published by Georg Christian Lehms in 1711, and several more texts from the same collection.
 Ihr, die ihr euch von Christo nennet, BWV 164, is a comparable example of Bach turning to a text by Franck late.

 The closing chorale "Was mein Gott will, das g'scheh allzeit" was written by Albert, Duke of Prussia in 1547.
 The chorale theme (Zahn 7568) by Claudin de Sermisy first appeared in print in the collection of secular songs Trente et quatre chansons in 1528.
 Bach had used the chorale before as the base for his chorale cantata Was mein Gott will, das g'scheh allzeit, BWV 111, composed for the same occasion in 1725.

-Bach led the first performance of the cantata on 27 January 1726.
+Bach led the Thomanerchor in the cantata's first performance on 27 January 1726.
 He later used the opening chorus for the Gloria of his Missa in G minor, BWV 235.